Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators: Equality of adherences of vector sublattices

 In this section, we establish the equality of various adherences of vector sublattices with respect to convergence structures under consideration in this paper.
 We pay special attention to vector sublattices of the orthomorphisms on a Dedekind complete vector lattice.
 Apart from the intrinsic interest of the results, our research in this direction is also motivated by representation theory.
 We shall now explain this.

 Suppose that $E$ is a vector lattice, and that $\opset$ is a non-empty set of order bounded linear operators on $E$.
-For example, $E$ could be a group of order automorphisms of $E$, as arises naturally when considering positive representations of groups on vector lattices.
-Likewise, $\opset$ could be a (vector lattice) algebra of order bounded linear operators, as arises naturally when considering positive representations of (vector lattice) algebras on vector lattices.
-One of the main issues in representation theory is to investigate the possible decompositions of a module into submodules.
+Typical examples to keep in mind are those where $\opset$ is a group of order automorphisms of $E$ (this arises naturally when considering positive representations of groups on vector lattices), or where $\opset$ is a (vector lattice) algebra of order bounded linear operators (this arises naturally when considering positive representations of (vector lattice) algebras on vector lattices).
+One of the main issues in general representation theory is to investigate the possible decompositions of a module into submodules.
 In our case, this is asking for decompositions $E=F_1\oplus F_2$ as an order direct sum of vector sublattices $F_1$ and $F_2$ that are both invariant under $\opset$.
 It is well known (see \cite[Theorem~11.3]{zaanen_INTRODUCTION_TO_OPERATOR_THEORY_IN_RIESZ_SPACES:1997} for an even stronger result) that $F_1$ and $F_2$ are then projection bands that are each other's disjoint complements.
 Their respective order projections then commute with all elements of $\opset$.
 Conversely, when an order projection has this property, then $E$ is the order direct sum of its range and its kernel, and both are invariant under $\opset$.
 All in all, the decomposition question for the action of $\opset$ on $E$ is the same as asking for the order projections on $E$ that commute with $\opset$.
 This makes it natural to ask for the commutant of $\opset$ in $\Orth(E)$, where these order projections reside.
 This commutant is obviously an associative subalgebra of $\Orth(E)$.
-Somewhat surprisingly, it is actually also a vector sublattice of $\Orth(E)$ in quite a few cases of interest.
+Somewhat surprisingly, it is quite often also a vector sublattice of $\Orth(E)$.
 For example, this is always true for Banach lattices, in which case the operators in $\opset$ need not even be regular.
 Being bounded is enough, as is shown by the following result, for which the Banach lattice need not even be Dedekind complete.

 \begin{theorem} Let $E$ be a Banach lattice, and let $\opset$ be a non-empty set of bounded linear operators on $E$.
 Then the commutant